-Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules.
+Our board of directors has determined that Dr. Phillips and Dr. Scheeren, but not Mr. Hammacher, are "independent" as defined in the applicable Nasdaq rules except for Mr. Hammacher.
+The Board determined that Mr. Hammacher's continued service on the compensation committee is in the best interest of the Company's shareholders due to his past service on the compensation committee and his familiarity with the Company's compensation policies and practices.
+We intend to rely on the phase-in rules of Nasdaq with respect to the independence of our compensation committee.
 Each member of our compensation committee will be a non-employee director, as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").